arcus/education_modules/python_basics_loops_conditionals/python_basics_loops_conditionals.md

 ***
 <div class = "answer">

 According to our code, we know that `j` is the square of `i`, so that's the number we need to print.
-If we put the `print()` statement **outside** of the loop, we only see the last number, 25, because that is the value that `j` had once the loop was completed.
-If we place the `print()` statement **inside** the loop, each value of `j` is printed before the next iteration of the loop.
+If we put the `print(j)` statement **outside** of the loop, we only see the last number, 25, because that is the value that `j` had once the loop was completed.
+If we place the `print(j)` statement **inside** the loop, each value of `j` is printed before the next iteration of the loop.
 Therefore, the second option is correct.

 </div>
 ***